olindgallet/jeff-rise-class/python/lab2/README.md

 **Understanding Conditional Statements**

-Hello, for today's lab you will be familiarizing yourself with conditional statements.
-Conditional statements are used to take action depending if a statement is true or false.
+Hello, for today's lab you will be familiarizing yourself with conditional statements and Boolean logic.  **Boolean statements** are either true or false.  **Conditional statements** are used to take action depending if a statement is true or false.

 For example, consider a stoplight.
 What should a car normally do if the driver sees a red light?
 What about a green light?